All Episodes

 He describes Michelle Fields as brushing or touching Trump's arm, and Trump pulls his arm back and pushes away.

-Similar activity, and yet Michelle Fields isn't being charged with anything.
+He is describing almost similar actions, similar activity, and yet Michelle Fields isn't being charged with anything.

 She's not being charged or accused of misdemeanor battery.

-And what the state attorney here is saying is look, if she hadn't done that, none of the rest of this would have happened.
+And what the state attorney here is saying is, look, if she hadn't done that, none of the rest of this would have happened.

-So we don't have anything to prosecute here, he's saying, but she's still leaving open a possible civil suit against uh Lewandowski.
+So we don't have anything to prosecute here, he's saying, but she's still leaving open a possible civil suit against Lewandowski.

 And we didn't have time to get to him.